TLC support for students preparing materials for the academic job market.

 Students interested in partnering with the Teaching and Learning Center in the design and facilitation of a workshop should reach out to the director.

-We hope to see you at our Spring 2018 workshops.
+We hope to see you at our Fall 2018 workshops.

 TLC Workshop News